 COVID-19 Update for Owners Corporations

-Unit title or strata title property in the ACT is typically:
+Unit title property in the ACT is typically:

 Some office buildings and commercial properties are also unit title properties.